The Great Lakes Museum is pleased to announce the S.S. Keewatin will be joining the Museum’s permanent collection in October 2023!

 We appreciate all those who have donated artifacts to the RJ and Diane Peterson Keewatin Foundation for display aboard the Keewatin.
 Those who are content to keep the artifact with the ship do not need to take any action.
 The artifacts will continue to be used and preserved as part of the ship’s museum programming.
 As part of our programming, we will broadly recognize that artifacts on-board the Keewatin have been donated by families, supporters, and fans of the Keewatin.

-We will be communicating further with those who wish to request return of a family heirloom.
-In the interim, please begin gathering any proof of ownership you may possess.
+If you wish to request return of a family heirloom aboard the Keewatin, please contact us prior to Dec.
+30, 2023, and include any proof of ownership you may possess.
 Note that, due to rules governing charities in Canada, we cannot return artifacts in situations where the donor has received a charitable tax receipt.

-The ship will be undergoing repairs this spring and summer before arriving at its new home in the Museum’s dry dock this fall.
+The ship will be undergoing restoration work this spring and summer before arriving at its new home in the Museum’s dry dock this fall.
 We will share more updates through our website, social media channels, email newsletter, and local media once the ship is enroute.

 If you’re interested in volunteering with our Museum, please email us, phone us, or stop by during business hours.
 Thank you for your interest!